Sp4zzy/Jbot-for-Discord/README.md

 # Jbot-for-Discord
-Jbot is a very basic discord bot, meant to be modified and changed to your own needs.
-You will need your own server / computer to run the bot.
-If you need help modifying let me know, and I will help as much as I can.
-Seriously, just leave me a comment or get in touch with me somehow.
-I love coding and am always looking for new projects.
+Jbot is a very basic discord bot for managing your server.
+He doesn't require hosting, and has a slew of random commands, with more being added by request.
+See below for his capabilities.

 # Adding Jbot to your discord